VKostoulas/Medical_Image_Generation/README.md

 ### Configuration
 All the global settings of the projects are stored in a configuration file.
 The *config.yaml* file in the configs folder is a basic configuration.
-DO NOT use this as your configuration file as it will not work.
-It is only there just to show you all the possible parameters that you can modify.
-You should create your own file and call it when running the main.py (see next section), but keep all the config files in the /medimgen/configs folder.
+You could use this as your configuration file, but it is highly recommended to create your own config files based on different experiments.
+You can create your own files and call them when running the main.py (see next section), but keep all the config files in the /medimgen/configs folder.
 It is handy to store different configuration files for different experiments (e.g., one file for diffusion model and one for latent diffusion model).